Concordium/concordium-rosetta/README.md

 git submodule update --init --recursive
 ```

-**IMPORTANT:** This must be done after the initial clone as well as after switching between branches.
+**IMPORTANT:** This must be done after the initial clone as well as after you've switched between branches.

 *Build*